In-Context Algorithm Emulation in Fixed-Weight Transformers: Task-Specific In-Context Algorithm Emulation

 \end{theorem}

 \begin{proof} See \cref{proof:thm:attn_sim_f} for a detailed proof. \end{proof}

-We establish that even the simplest softmax attention alone suffices to encode any continuous function by incorporating weights in the prompt.
-An important application is by replacing $f$ with the derivative of a differentiable loss function as shown below.
+\cref{thm:attn_sim_f} establishes that even the simplest softmax attention alone suffices to encode any continuous function of the form $f(w^\top x-y)x$ by incorporating weights in the prompt.
+A direct implication is by replacing $f$ with the derivatives of differentiable loss function as follows.

-\paragraph{In-Context Emulation of Single-Step GD.} Building on \cref{thm:attn_sim_f}, we show that a softmax attention layer emulates in-context gradient descent (GD).

-We replace the continuous function $f$ in \cref{thm:attn_sim_f} with $\nabla \ell$, where $\ell:\R\to\R$ is any differentiable loss function.
-We show that the softmax attention computes \textit{per‐sample} gradient descent.
+\paragraph{Example 1: In-Context Emulation of Single-Step GD.} Building on \cref{thm:attn_sim_f}, we show that a softmax attention layer emulates \underline{G}radient \underline{D}escent (GD) in-context.
+Fristly, we replace the continuous function $f(\cdot)$ in \cref{thm:attn_sim_f} with $\nabla \ell(\cdot)x$, where $\ell:\R\to\R$ is any differentiable loss function.
+We show that the softmax attention emulates \textit{per‐sample gradients} in context.